 - Assemble the paperwork required by the short sale bank.

-Will Banks Let Sellers Walk Away Without a Hardship?
+When Banks Let Sellers Walk Away

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.